The Importance Of Drafting A Will

 - Appointing a power of attorney to make important decisions if you are unable to

 A will can be customized to protect the things that are most important to you.
 Some people use wills to designate money that will go to certain charities.
 A will can be instrumental in business succession planning.
 Whatever your needs are, we will help you draft a will that is uniquely tailored for you.

 Do I Need A Will?

 Everyone needs a will.
 If you have any assets at all, and especially if you have minor children, you can benefit from having a well-drafted will in place.

 You can quell these concerns by taking the first step of creating a will.
 We are here to help you set your future plans in stone.
-You may want to draft other estate planning documents as well, depending on the worth of your assets.
+You may want to draft other estate planning documents as well, such as a trust, depending on the worth of your assets.
 Attorney Marc L. Edwards will work with you personally to gain an understanding of your wishes, and then draft documents that faithfully match them.